The Bankrate promise

 Health reasons prevent you from driving

-If you have a health condition that prevents you from driving, you may still want to consider protection, even if you will not be driving your vehicle for the time being.
-If you are putting your car in storage for a while and your license expires while you recover, you may still want car insurance to protect you and your vehicle in case anything happens to your car while in storage.
+If you have a health condition that prevents you from driving, you may still want to consider maintaining auto insurance.
+If you put your car in storage for a while and your license expires while you recover, keeping a policy in place may protect your financial investment in your vehicle in case anything happens to your car while in storage.